John Lewis Voting Rights Act

-The John R. Lewis Voting Rights Advancement Act of 2021 (H.R.
-4) is proposed voting rights legislation named after civil rights activist John Lewis.
-The bill would restore and strengthen parts of the Voting Rights Act of 1965, most notably its requirement for certain jurisdictions to seek federal approval before enacting certain changes to their voting laws.
+The John R. Lewis Voting Rights Advancement Act of 2025 (H.R.
+14) is proposed voting rights legislation named after civil rights activist John Lewis.
+The bill would restore and strengthen parts of the Voting Rights Act of 1965, most notably its requirement for states and jurisdictions with a history of voting rights violations to seek federal approval before enacting certain changes to their voting laws.
 The bill was written in response to the Supreme Court decision in Shelby County v.
-Holder in 2013, which struck down the system that was used to determine which jurisdictions were subject to that requirement.
+Holder in 2013, which struck down the formula that was used to determine which jurisdictions were subject to that requirement.

 On August 24, 2021, the U.S. House of Representatives passed the bill by a margin of 219–212.
 On November 3, 2021, the bill failed to pass the Senate after falling short of the 60 votes needed to invoke cloture.
-A second attempt to pass it on January 19, 2022 as part of a combined bill with the Freedom to Vote Act failed as well, where after again falling short of the 60 votes needed to invoke cloture, a vote to exempt the bill from the senate filibuster rules also failed.
+A second attempt to pass it on January 19, 2022, as part of a combined bill with the Freedom to Vote Act, also failed.
+Again falling short of the 60 votes needed to invoke cloture, the bill then failed to pass a vote to be exempted from Senate filibuster rules.

 Background

 Shelby County v.
 Holder

 Section 5 of the Voting Rights Act of 1965 (also known as the VRA) stated that some jurisdictions needed to seek approval from the federal government to implement certain changes to their election laws.
 Section 4(b) had the formula for determining which jurisdictions were subjected to this requirement.
-It applied the requirement to any jurisdiction that had voting tests in place on November 1, 1964 and a turnout of less than 50% in the 1964 presidential election.
-To receive approval for new election laws, the jurisdiction would have to prove to either a three judge panel of a Washington, D.C. court or the US Attorney General that the new procedure would not negatively impact the right to vote on the basis of race or other minority status.
+It applied the requirement to any jurisdiction that had voting tests in place on November 1, 1964, and a turnout of less than 50% in the 1964 presidential election.
+To receive approval for new election laws, the jurisdiction would have to prove to either a three-judge panel of a Washington, D.C. court or the US Attorney General that the new procedure would not negatively impact the right to vote based on race or other minority status.

 On June 25, 2013, the United States Supreme Court struck down section 4(b) by a 5–4 decision in the case of Shelby County v.
 Holder.
 The court found Section 4(b) of the VRA unconstitutional because it was outdated.
 Invalidating section 4(b) left the federal pre-clearance requirement in Section 5 without a formula to determine what jurisdictions were subject to it.
 This had the effect of rendering the pre-clearance requirement inoperant until a new formula replaced the one that was struck down.